-- In general, advocacy describes a process of influencing an actor to change their attitude or behaviour.
-For child protections staff, advocacy is the process of influencing the host State's government, armed groups, UN entities, NGOs, donors and other actors to support and implement actions to advance the rights, well-being and protection of children (see Manual, p.
-43).
-Since you are not directly in charge of policies or programmes, it is your effectiveness in influencing others to make changes that ultimately determines your success. - The Note that this module deals with advocacy with external actors.
+In general, advocacy describes a process of influencing an actor to change their attitude or behaviour.
+For child protection staff, advocacy is the process of influencing the host State's government, armed groups, United Nations entities, NGOs, donors and other actors to support and implement actions to advance the rights, well-being and protection of children.
+Since you are not directly in charge of policies or programmes, it is your effectiveness in influencing others to make changes that ultimately determines your success.

+Note that this module deals with advocacy with external actors.
 Child protection staff also conduct advocacy within the mission as part of their mainstreaming efforts.
 This is further discussed in Module 5 (Mainstreaming).
 Some of the methods discussed in this module are also relevant for in-mission advocacy.